MySQL Security

 If workstations have trouble connecting, it may be a Firewall issue.
 If you can't get past the Choose Database window, then it's a firewall issue.
 You may need to create an exception to allow Port 3306.
 See Open Port 3306.
 If you've turned off all firewalls on the server and are still stuck at the Choose Database window, see Troubleshooting.

 Users and password: If you change passwords and it no longer works, carefully retrace your steps to make sure the new user has all privileges and access to the Open Dental database.
 Be aware of the difference between user@% and user@localhost.
-Double check the privileges and try again.
+Double-check the privileges and try again.